Samantha Joye: Press coverage of her work

 Joye's research on the 2010 Deepwater Horizon oil spill received extensive media coverage and she continues to be a source for the media regarding the microbiological processing of hydrocarbons in the environment, the dynamics of extreme environments, and general oceanography.
 She has been interviewed, quoted, or featured in numerous news stories about her research in the Gulf of Mexico, including interviews by The New York Times, The Wall Street Journal, Discover, Science and Nature.

 Joye's media appearances helped educate the media and general public about unique features of the Deepwater Horizon, including the deepwater plumes, marine oil snow and oil sedimentation, and the application of chemical dispersants, as well as highlighting the valuable ecosystem services provided by the Gulf's deepwater ecosystems.
 The Deepwater Horizon oil spill was an enormous environmental perturbation but it was also an opportunity to teach the public about the Gulf Ecosystem and the ocean in general.

 Joye's oil spill research was the topic of two UGA-produced documentaries (Black and Blue: Beneath the Gulf Oil Disaster and Atlantis Revealed: Where the Oil Went).
 Black and Blue won a regional Emmy award.
 Her work was highlighted in the fall 2010 issue of the Georgia Magazine and the winter 2015 issue of the Georgia Magazine.
 Joye was featured in oil spill documentaries produced by National Geographic, Animal Planet, the CBC, and the BBC and was a major character in a book on the oil spill (Black Tide, authored by Antonia Juhasz and published in April 2011).

+As of June 2024, Joye's efforts in researching the Gulf of California's hydrothermal vents with her team resulted in The Explorers Club featuring them in their Ocean Week conference for their discoveries in relation to the alterations of the vents.
+A BBC documentary will also feature video from their research.